After (film series)

-The After film series consists of American romantic-dramas based on the Anna Todd authored After novels.
+The After film series consists of American romantic dramas based on the Anna Todd-authored After novels.
 The plot centers around the positive and negative experiences of a romantic relationship between a young couple named Tessa and Hardin.
-Over the events of their courtship, the pair overcome their various differences, all while strengthening the plans of building a future together.
+Over the events of their courtship, the pair overcome their various differences, all while strengthening their plans to build a future together.

-Though the films have been met with negative reviews from critics, the movies have attained a fanbase and fared well financially.
-Their monetary successes have led the associated production studios to green-light production on multiple installments at the same time.
+Though the franchise has been met with negative reviews from critics, it has both attained a fanbase and fared well financially.
+The films' monetary successes have led the associated production studios to greenlight production on multiple installments at the same time.

-The series is continuing with a sequel in post production, as well as another sequel and prequel being concurrently in development.
+The series will continue with another sequel and a prequel, both currently in development.

 Films

 After (2019)

 Tessa prides herself as an accomplished dedicated student and responsible daughter, and has always been a loyal girlfriend to her high school boyfriend.
 When she ventures away to college however, this is all called into question when she meets a brooding and mysterious guy named Hardin.
 Through an eventful series of romantic encounters, Tessa questions what she believed, her character, and what she wants in her future.